Davie County, North Carolina

 Davie County is a county located in the U.S. state of North Carolina.
 As of the 2020 census, the population was 42,712.
 Its county seat is Mocksville.

-Davie County is included in the Winston-Salem, NC Metropolitan Statistical Area, which is also included in the Greensboro-Winston-Salem-High Point, NC Combined Statistical Area.
+Davie County is included in the Winston-Salem, NC Metropolitan Statistical Area, which is also included in the Greensboro–Winston-Salem–High Point, NC Combined Statistical Area.

 History

 The county was formed in 1836 from Rowan County.
 It was named for William R. Davie, Governor of North Carolina from 1798 to 1799.

 Davie County was initially strongly Unionist.
 However, 1,147 soldiers from Davie County fought in the American Civil War for the Confederate States of America.

+In 2023, Davie County won the All-America City Award for the county's youth involvement and health and wellness programs.
+Some notable youth organizations included the SURF Board, Ignite Davie, the CTE programs, and the Davie Respect Initiative.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 266.60 sqmi, of which 263.70 sqmi is land and 2.90 sqmi (1.1%) is water.